Random Variables

 Definition 2 (Intersection of sets) :

-The Intersection of two sets E & FE \; \& \; F is the set of all elements that are common to both sets EE and FF.
+The intersection of two sets E & FE \; \& \; F is the set of all elements that are common to both sets EE and FF.

 EF={x:xE and xF}E \bigcap F = \{ x : x \in E \text{ and } x \in F\}

-Definition 3 (Compliment of a set) :
+Definition 3 (Complement of a set) :

 EC={x:xΩ and xE}E^{C} = \{ x : x \in \Omega \text{ and } x \notin E\}, where Ω=\Omega = Universe